Let’s keep in touch follow me below:

 When Do the Leaves Change Color in the DC Area

-Fall foliage usually starts to happen around mid-October and runs until the leaves all fall off around early to mid-November.
+Fall foliage in DC usually starts to happen around mid-October and runs until the leaves all fall off around early to mid-November.
 Of course, mother nature is never predictable and fall color can vary greatly depending on the weather.
-Like last year we had an unusually warm September followed by an unusual amount of rain, causing the leaves not to change color at all, then directly falling off brown!
+Like last year we had an unusually warm September followed by an unusual amount of rain, causing the the fall leaves in DC not to change color at all, then directly falling off brown!

 When Will Fall Foliage Peak in Washington DC, Maryland, Virginia 2019